Top Takeaways From This Post

-Based on the information shared by her and my experience with other non-EU freelancers I have put together this short guide.
+Based on the information shared by the German consulate in India and my experience with other non-EU freelancers I have put together this short guide.

 Before going further here is an important distinction between a German entry visa and a residence permit for citizens of Non-EU countries.

 The citizens of the rest of the world (also known as third-country nationals) need to apply for a German entry visa from their home countries.
-Once they have entered Germany they can apply for a German residence and freelance permit as any other non-EU citizens.
-If your country is NOT in the above list, then you will have to apply for your German freelance visa from the country of your residence.
+Once they have entered Germany they can apply for a German residence permit for freelancing as any other non-EU citizen.
+If your country is NOT on the above list, then you will have to apply for your German freelance visa from the country of your residence.